 I didn’t like the exercise so much while we were doing it, but I loved the result when it was all over.
 We had to get up every morning at 0400 hours (that’s 4 AM!), get dressed in all that heavy gear, go outside and run the mile around the field, in the dark!
 Then we’d go and have breakfast.
 After breakfast we’d go back and “clean” the barracks before beginning our training schedule for the day.
 But how dirty could it be, since we cleaned it just before we went to bed and spent so little time there as it was—just to sleep?

 I am normally a late-night person, but when they called “Lights out!” at 1900 hours (7 PM), I was ready to crash, having been on the go the whole day.
+This being late spring, it wasn’t even dark yet at 7:00.
 But isn’t that 9 hours of sleep instead the usual eight?
 Well, at some point during the night we had to take turns putting in one hour of night watchman/guard duty, which consisted basically of patrolling the area around the barracks.
 Of course, nothing ever happened.
 It was just another pointless chore detail with which to burden us.

 I have another barracks memory that I’d like to share.
 My favorite tenor, other than Mario Lanza, happens to be Karen Carpenter.
 The very first time I laid ears on her was during Basic Training.
 I was allowed to retain my portable radio/cassette player/recorder (plus my camera) that I bought while I was at college.
 The unit was sort of a precursor to the “boom box”—this was the days before Walkmans.
 Even then I liked to go to sleep with soft music on, and although I didn’t have headphones to listen privately, my barracks mates did not seem to mind.